-Buy Perforated and Un-perforated Land Drainage Pipe Coils in Sizes from 60-160mm – Black
+Buy Perforated and Un-perforated Land Drainage Coils in Sizes from 60-160mm – Black

-Constructed for the effective management of land water drainage, serving the agriculture and the leisure and sport businesses, our systems are manufactured from HDPE or uPVC and are kitemarked to BS 4962.
-They are flexible, powerful and easy to install providing water stream.
+Constructed for the effective management of surface water drainage, our systems are manufactured from HDPE or uPVC and are kitemarked to BS 4962.
+They are flexible, tough and easy to install – providing drainage for excess water.

 Unlike underground ducting where colour is an indicator of what is inside the duct, colour is irrelevant when it comes to Land Drainage Pipes.
-Most are manufactured in either a black or a yellow colour.
+Most surface water drainage pipes are manufactured in either a black or a yellow colour.

-In waterlogged areas, carefully packed soil particles hold the water set up — there is no escape route for the water.
+In waterlogged areas, tightly packed soil particles prevent surface water draining — meaning there is no escape route for the water.
 By replacing the majority of these soil particles with granular material such as shingle, a route for the water is created, since the gap between each piece of shingle is greater than the gaps between the original soil particles.